 If you choose to study part time, you’ll study over a longer period and take fewer modules in each year.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Independent Research Project MA – 60 Credits

-This module provides students with the theoretical and methodological knowledge that will enable them to carry out an independent piece of research in the field of Performance and Cultural Industries.
+This module will provide you with the theoretical and methodological knowledge that will enable you to carry out an independent piece of research in the field of Performance and Cultural Industries.
 Through lectures and seminars, you will consider the roles and responsibilities of Arts and Humanities research, ethical considerations in research and resources in data gathering/analysis amongst other research skills.

 Through supervision, you will conduct your own independent research project.
 Practice-based research or written dissertations are the main element of assessment, and make up 100% of the assessment for this module.

 The module explores a range of practice-based workshop techniques and practices and will introduce you to a range of established practitioners working in the field of Applied Theatre, as well as key practices.
 The module will enable you to develop your practical skills, and reflect on your development as facilitators of Applied Theatre in a community setting.